YanalShareef/weather-based-activity-advisor/README.md

 ### Option 1: Using Docker (Recommended)

-The easiest way to run the service is with Docker:
+The easiest way to run the service is with Docker compose:

 ```bash
 # Start the service with Docker Compose